pivotal/workstation-setup/README.md

 This project is provided as an alternative to the [pivotal-sprout/sprout-wrap](https://github.com/pivotal-sprout/sprout-wrap) project.
 You are encouraged to use that project if it better suits your needs.

 The goals of this projects is to keep the setup process simple and up to date:

-- A bash script is easy to manage
-- Everything is in one repository
-- The project name is informative
-- Keep it easy to fork and customize
-- It has very limited requirements: git, bash and Ruby are all available on OS X by default

 Please see [this GitHub issue](https://github.com/pivotal/workstation-setup/issues/3) for more discussion on the subject.